ole-kristian-rudjord/ole-kristian-rudjord/README.md

 <br>

 ## [Frosted Glass Generator V2](https://github.com/ole-kristian-rudjord/Frosted-Glass-Generator--React) &nbsp;<sub><sup>(Dec.
 2022)</sub></sup>
-+ This is a project I created in order to learn the fundamentals of React.js and Styled-Components.
-+ The website lets users create and configure boxes in order to make them appear as frosted glass.
++ I developed this project as a means to learn the fundamentals of React.js and Styled-Components.
+The website allows users to create and customize boxes, giving them a frosted glass appearance.
-+ The project is based on the same idea that was used when I first learned JavaScript and jQuery one year prior (see project below).
++ It is based on the same idea that was used when I first learned JavaScript earlier that year (see project below).

 ***Skills:** React.js, Styled-Components*

 <br>

 ## [Frosted Glass Generator](https://github.com/ole-kristian-rudjord/Frosted-Glass-Generator--JQuery) &nbsp;<sub><sup>(Dec.
 2021)</sub></sup>
-+ FrostedGlassGenerator is a project that I made in order to learn JavaScript and JQuery.
-+ Before starting, I only had experience with basic HTML and CSS.
++ Frosted Glass Generator is a personal project I created in order to learn JavaScript and jQuery.
+Before starting, my knowledge was limited to basic HTML and CSS.
-+ The website lets users create and configure boxes in order to make them appear as frosted glass.
++ The website enables users to generate and customize boxes, giving them a frosted glass effect.

 ***Skills:** JavaScript, jQuery, HTML, CSS*